Aider-AI/aider/docs/ctags.md

 ## Try it out

-To use this experimental repo map feature with `aider`:
+To use this experimental repo map feature:

   - Install [universal ctags](https://github.com/universal-ctags/ctags).
   - Run `aider` with the `--ctags` option.